What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you

 Messages for Sympathy Cards

 41. So very sorry for your loss.
 Out hearts are breaking with you and for you.
 Sending lots of love your way.

 43. Just wanted to reach out and let you know that you have my heartfelt condolences during this difficult time.

 45. A sweet quote from a poet of old I’d like to leave with you: “Death is not extinguishing the light; it is only putting out the lamp because the dawn has come.” – Rabindranath Tagore

-46. Like the breath of sweet flowers wafts near and then leaves, so will the pain you are feeling right now.
+46. As the breath of sweet flowers wafts near and then leaves, so will the pain you are feeling right now.
 Hold tight, keep your head up, and know that happy days lie ahead once more.

 47. Dear friend, I am sorry for your loss.
 I know how tricky grief can be… one day you’re fine and the next day you aren’t.
 Please keep me in mind if you find that you need anything at all in the days and weeks ahead, I am here for you.

 48. My condolences, my dear friend.
 Grief has no time table.
 Take as much time as you need to process your bereavement and to heal your heart.
 I will be here for you every step of the way should you need a helping hand.

 49. Flowers fade, but words live on.
 I hope this note finds you well, even as you continue to mourn the loss of your loved one.
 Please reach out to me if there’s anything you need or anything I can help with.

 50. I wanted to write and let you know that you and your family are in my prayers right now.
 I realize that there are no words that I could write or say to make things better, but please accept my sincere condolences on the loss of your loved one.